PencilCode/reference/documents/turtle/turtle.html.md

 Any number of turtles can be created.
 Be sure to use a different name for each turtle.

-Turtles receive their commands to move instantly, and then after receving commands, they all begin moving at the same time.
+Turtles receive their commands to move instantly, and after receving commands, they all begin moving at the same time.
+(For more info about this, see [animation queues](animationqueues.html).)
 In the next example, `r` is given its commands before `b`, but they both start moving at the same time.

 <pre class="examp">
 <span data-dfnright="for r">r = new Turtle red